redhat-openstack/website/source/uncategorized/deploying-an-rdo-overcloud-with-instack.html.md

 ### Deleting an Overcloud

-If you want to delete an overcloud and reset the environment to a state where you can deploy another overcloud, run one of the following examples that matches how you deployed the overcloud.
+If you want to delete an overcloud and reset the environment to a state where you can deploy another overcloud, download the instack-delete-overcloud\* scripts from the github repository at <https://github.com/agroup/instack-undercloud/tree/master/scripts> .
+Run one of the following examples that matches how you deployed the overcloud.

         #heat
         instack-delete-overcloud